History of musical theater

 The program for non-attending students provides additional bibliography that make up for the lack of attendance to the lessons.

-All the texts indicated for the preparation of the exam can be consulted at the Library of the Musicology section.
+All the texts indicated for the preparation of the exam can be consulted at the Library of Musicology at Casa della Musica (p.le San Francesco 1).

 Assessment methods and criteria